 - Files are getting deleted or replaced on their own

 The most efficient way to get rid of different types of malware is to install a credible antivirus.
-Companies offering antivirus software also provide virus removal tools that are useful to remove worms.
+Companies offering antivirus software also provide virus removal tools that are useful for removing worms.
 You must also clear your browsing data, cache, and cookies to remove viruses hidden in temporary files.

 Lastly, try uninstalling apps, software, and files you don’t recognize or trust.